History of Cruse Bereavement Care Scotland

 The CBCS Headquarters in Perth became fully operational in February 2002 and exists to provide direct support for the work of the Areas throughout Scotland.
 It seeks to do this by enabling local Teams and developing Volunteers’ skills both for the ultimate benefit of bereaved clients.

-About 4 years ago we set up our National Phoneline as a single point of contact for bereaved people.
-However, we have since recognised the benefits of providing dedicated bereavement support on that phoneline.
-Using NHS funding we have researched the feasibility of moving the Phoneline from a direct referral model to one capable of delivering initial listening and advice.
-Over the coming year we will deliver enhanced training to our Phoneline volunteers based on this work.
-The phoneline is now a fully established helpline and supoprts clients whenever they need it after a bereavement.
+In 2014 we set up our National Helpline as a single point of contact for bereaved people.
+We have recognised the benefits of providing dedicated bereavement support on that helpline.
+We now deliver enhanced training to our Helpline volunteer.s The helpline is now fully established and supoprts clients whenever they need it after a bereavement.

-In 2012/13 our Phoneline volunteers answered 12137 calls from bereaved people, their families and agencies supporting them.
-As a consequence we supported 3659 bereaved people either at first point of contact or by referring them to our dedicated listening services.
+In 2016/17 our Helpline volunteers answered 13301 calls from bereaved people, their families and agencies supporting them.
+As a consequence we supported 4109 bereaved people either at first point of contact or by referring them to our dedicated listening services.

 Our priority over the next few years is to roll out this enhanced service and to extend the number of hours when a volunteer will be available.
 The aim of the development is to increase our flexibility in providing the service, whilst giving our enquirers a single point of contact.

-In a recent publication, Cruse Bereavement Care Scotland reports over 340 volunteers gave in excess of 37,000 hours of voluntary service!
+In a recent publication, Cruse Bereavement Care Scotland reports around 270 volunteers gave in excess of 33279 hours of voluntary service!